-Wales punches dramatically above its geographic weight as an outdoor destination — a country of 20,779km² that contains three national parks, five Areas of Outstanding Natural Beauty, 1,680 miles of designated long-distance walking routes (National Trails), and some of the finest mountain, coastal, and river landscapes in the British Isles, all within a geography compact enough that Snowdon, Pembrokeshire, and the Brecon Beacons are each within 2–3 hours of each other by road.
-The Welsh outdoor landscape has its own specific character: the mountains are smaller than Scotland’s but more accessible and in many ways more dramatic in their rugged immediacy; the coastline is more intimate than Scotland’s but more varied than England’s; the valleys (the glaciated river valleys of Snowdonia and the industrial legacy valleys of the south) provide a specific Welsh landscape that has no equivalent elsewhere in Britain.
-Wales’s outdoor culture is deeply embedded in its national identity — the Eisteddfod celebrates the landscape in poetry and music; the Red Kite (reintroduced to Wales in 1989, now numbering 10,000+) is the national bird of Wales; and the traditions of hill farming, droving, and landscape use that have shaped the Welsh countryside for millennia remain visible in every field boundary and drove road.
+Wales punches dramatically above its geographic weight as an outdoor destination — a country of 20,779km² that contains three national parks, five National Landscapes (the protected areas known as Areas of Outstanding Natural Beauty until they were renamed across England and Wales in 2023), the 870-mile Wales Coast Path, three National Trails, and some of the finest mountain, coastal, and river landscapes in the British Isles, all within a geography compact enough that Snowdon, Pembrokeshire, and the Brecon Beacons are each within 2–3 hours of each other by road.
+The Welsh outdoor landscape has its own specific character: the mountains are smaller than Scotland’s but more accessible and, in their rugged immediacy, often more arresting; the coastline is more intimate than Scotland’s but more varied than England’s; the valleys (the glaciated river valleys of Snowdonia and the industrial legacy valleys of the south) provide a specific Welsh landscape that has no equivalent elsewhere in Britain.
+Wales’s outdoor culture is deeply embedded in its national identity — the Eisteddfod celebrates the landscape in poetry and music; the red kite — which clung on in the hills of mid-Wales when it had vanished from the rest of Britain, and has since recovered from a handful of pairs to well over 1,000 — is the country’s emblematic bird; and the traditions of hill farming, droving, and landscape use that have shaped the Welsh countryside for millennia remain visible in every field boundary and drove road.

 Snowdonia (Eryri): Wales’s Mountain Kingdom

-Snowdonia National Park (2,132km², named Eryri since 2023 to reflect the Welsh name) is Wales’s highest and most dramatic landscape — 15 peaks above 900m in a compact volcanic and glaciated terrain that includes Yr Wyddfa/Snowdon (1,085m, the highest mountain in England and Wales), the Glyderau (Glyder Fawr 999m, the most dramatic summit plateau in Snowdonia), the Carneddau (the largest high-level walking area in Snowdonia, with Carnedd Llywelyn and Carnedd Dafydd above 1,000m), and the Rhinogydd (the roughest and least visited range, above Harlech and Barmouth on the west coast).
+Snowdonia National Park (2,132km², known as Eryri since the national park authority adopted the Welsh name in late 2022) is Wales’s highest and most rugged landscape — 15 peaks above 900m in a compact volcanic and glaciated terrain that includes Yr Wyddfa/Snowdon (1,085m, the highest mountain in England and Wales), the Glyderau (Glyder Fawr 1,001m, the strangest summit plateau in Snowdonia, strewn with shattered rock), the Carneddau (the largest high-level walking area in Snowdonia, with Carnedd Llywelyn and Carnedd Dafydd above 1,000m), and the Rhinogydd (the roughest and least visited range, above Harlech and Barmouth on the west coast).

 - Tryfan and the Glyderau: The Tryfan traverse (approaching from the A5 Ogwen Valley) is the finest day on the Glyderau — ascending the North Ridge of Tryfan (scrambling required, hands and feet needed), crossing Bwlch Tryfan to the Glyder Fach summit (with the Cantilever — the massive balanced rock that generations of hillwalkers have photographed themselves standing on), and descending via the Devil’s Kitchen (Twll Du) past Llyn Idwal (the glacial cirque lake protected as a National Nature Reserve)

-- Cadair Idris: The southern Snowdonia outlier (893m, above Dolgellau) is one of Wales’s most dramatic mountains — the Minffordd Path ascends through oak woodland to the glacial lake of Llyn Cau in a spectacular cwm before reaching the summit ridge.
+- Cadair Idris: The southern Snowdonia outlier (893m, above Dolgellau) is one of the country’s great mountains — the Minffordd Path ascends through oak woodland to the glacial lake of Llyn Cau, cradled in a steep-walled cwm, before reaching the summit ridge.
 Welsh legend holds that anyone who spends the night on Cadair Idris will wake either a poet or a madman

 Pembrokeshire: Wales’s Coastal Wonder

-- The Pembrokeshire Coast Path: The National Trail from Amroth to St Dogmaels (186 miles, typically completed in 13–16 days) is one of Britain’s finest coastal walks — the scenery on the Castlemartin section (the limestone arches and sea stacks of the south coast) and the north coast section from St Davids to Fishguard is particularly dramatic
+- The Pembrokeshire Coast Path: The National Trail from Amroth to St Dogmaels (186 miles, typically completed in 13–16 days) ranks among Britain’s great coastal walks — the scenery on the Castlemartin section (the limestone arches and sea stacks of the south coast) and the north coast section from St Davids to Fishguard is the pick of the route

-- Skomer Island: The seabird colony of the offshore island, accessible by boat from Martin’s Haven (April–September), hosts one of Britain’s largest puffin colonies (approximately 6,000 pairs), as well as Manx shearwaters (the largest colony in the world, 100,000+ pairs), razorbills, and grey seals.
+- Skomer Island: The seabird colony of the offshore island, accessible by boat from Martin’s Haven (April–September), hosts the world’s largest colony of Manx shearwaters (around 350,000 breeding pairs, roughly half the global population), one of southern Britain’s largest puffin colonies (about 43,000 birds), razorbills, and grey seals.
 Day visitor numbers are strictly limited; booking weeks in advance in peak season

 - Coasteering: The activity of scrambling, swimming, and jumping along and into the sea cliffs was invented in Pembrokeshire in the 1980s; it remains best practised here, with multiple operators offering guided sessions on the St Davids and south Pembrokeshire coast